For those still 'shipping Brad Pitt and Jennifer Aniston, it was a dream scenario.

 It's stayed much the same since, despite those hoping she would find herself in Pitt's arms in the wake of her Theroux split.
 "They do text from time to time and have exchanged a few words over the years, but there's nothing beyond that at this point," a source told E!
 News at the time.
 "She wishes Brad well, but that was a lifetime ago and they were both very different people back then."

-A year on, they're firmly in the casual friends category in that they'll be there for each other when the rain—or the drinks—start to pour.
+More than three years on, they're firmly in the casual friends category in that they'll be there for each other when the rain—or the drinks—start to pour.
 "Brad and Jen talk or text once in awhile," the insider tells E!
 News.
 "If something comes up like a birthday or a big occasion, they will reach out and congratulate the other.
 They show support or exchange funny stories."

 So pretty much like the type of relationship one might maintain with a high school sweetheart that they've long moved past.
 "They don't talk or see each other all the time," notes the insider.
 "They aren't a big part of each other's lives currently, but they wish each other well and have fond memories about the good times they had together."